-POSSIBLE PENALTIES FOR POLICY ON SCHOOL CONDUCT AND DISCIPLINE First Offense Repeated Offense Conduct Minimum Maximum Minimum Maximum Stealing Verbal warning, restitution 5 day out of school suspension, restitution 1 day in school suspension, restitution 5 day out of school suspension, restitution, superintendent hearing Sexual Harassment (including sexting) Written notice, conference, counseling recommended 5 day out of school suspension, counseling recommended 1 day in-school suspension of 1 day out of school suspension 5 day out of school suspension, Superintendent's hearing Offensive or inappropriate Language, Material or Clothing Verbal warning 5 day out of school suspension, counseling recommended 1 day in school suspension 5 day out of school suspension, Superintendent's hearing Illegal Tardiness Verbal warning/detention In school suspension Detentions In school suspension Loitering Verbal warning If trespassing, call police Written notice, reprimand If trespassing, call police Vehicle Violations Verbal warning and/or temporary suspension of driving privileges Loss of driving privileges/and or 1 day in school suspension Temporary suspension of driving privileges and/or 1 day in school suspension Loss of driving privileges and/or 5 day school suspension Willful Acts of Disruption Detention and/or 1 day in school suspension 5 day out of school suspension 1 day in school suspension 5 day out of school suspension, Superintendent's hearing Insubordination Failure to Obey Verbal warning/detention 5 day out of school suspension 1 day in school suspension 5 day out of school suspension, Superintendent's Hearing Disrespect Verbal warning 5 day out of school suspension 1 day in school suspension 5 day out school suspension, Superintendent's Hearing
+Overdeal First C effense Repeate d Offense Conduct Minimum Maximum Minimum Maximum Stealing Verbal warning, restitution 5 day out of school suspension, restitution 1 day in school suspension, restitution 5 day out of school suspension, restitution, superintendent hearing Sexual Harassment (including sexting) Written notice, conference, counseling recommended 5 day out of school suspension, counseling recommended 1 day in-school suspension of 1 day out of school suspension 5 day out of school suspension, Superintendent's hearing Offensive or inappropriate Language, Material or Clothing Verbal warning Will follow procedures on academic dishonesty 1 day in school suspension 5 day out of school suspension, Superintendent's hearing Illegal Tardiness Verbal warning/ detention In school suspension Detentions In school suspension Loitering Verbal warning If trespassing, call police Written notice, reprimand If trespassing, call police Vehicle Violations Verbal warning and/or temporary suspension of driving privileges Loss of driving privileges/and or 1 day in school suspension Temporary suspension of driving privileges and/or 1 day in school suspension Loss of driving privileges and/ or 5 day school suspension Willful Acts of Disruption Detention and/ or 1 day in school suspension 5 day out of school suspension 1 day in school suspension 5 day out of school suspension, Superintendent's hearing Insubordination Failure to Obey Verbal warning/ detention 5 day out of school suspension 1 day in school suspension 5 day out of school suspension, Superintendent's Hearing Disrespect Verbal warning 5 day out of school suspension 1 day in school suspension 5 day out school suspension, Superintendent's Hearing

 ^{}Also indicates penalties as listed in Athletic/Extracurricular Code.
 If a violation is also against the law, school officials may notify appropriate law enforcement officials.
-Repeated serious violations in several areas may lead to a Superintendent Hearing and possible permanent suspension. †For additional prohibited student conduct information, please refer to online.
+Repeated serious violations in several areas may lead to a Superintendent Hearing and possible permanent suspension.

+[†]For additional prohibited student conduct information, please refer to online.